 Correct: He agreed to my demands.

-3. Incorrect: She is waiting the arrival of the postman.
+#3.
+Incorrect: She is waiting for the postman to arrive.

 Correct: She is waiting for the arrival of the postman.